GucciTairo/RiceLeafDisease/README.md

 **_Remember must install cuda and cuDNN to suitable to work for tensorflow, keras, pytorch.
 Download right version to have best performance_**
 Download link: https://developer.nvidia.com/
+Using commands:
+`nvidia-smi`
+`nvidia-detector'
+to check for the version of cuda and cuDNN

 Enable GPU usage commands:
 `nvidia-settings`